 Another recommended activity that we also didn’t get to try was the Firefly Watching.
 You can book from the reception as this activity starts at a specific time.

 Other water activities include boat rental, kayaking, and Stand Up water paddling.

 I really enjoyed our 2 nights stay at Loboc River Resort.
 The staff was friendly and quite helpful with our needs.
 Indeed, staying here feels like you’re on jungle retreat or on a farm in the province.
 Definitely my cup of tea for rest and relaxation away from the tourists and the city.
-I recommend this remote and rustic eco-resort for nature lovers and for those who wants a peaceful and relaxing stay amidst tropical greenery for their vacation.
+I recommend this remote and rustic eco-resort for nature lovers and for those who want a peaceful and relaxing stay amidst tropical greenery for their vacation.

 Proximity to other Bohol attractions: